Sustainable Kitchens: 18 Ideas for an Eco-Friendly Design

 Want to create a sustainable kitchen with impeccable eco-credentials?
-Start with these ideas to bake sustainability into the core of your kitchen's design
+Follow these ideas to create the perfect recipe for sustainability

 FSC-certification is an important mark to look out for when buying a timber kitchen or wood flooring.
 Awarded by the Forest Stewardship Council, this accreditation means that the timber used has been sourced from sustainably and responsibly managed forests that also provide environmental, social and economic benefits for local people.